Selection of LLM Fine-Tuning Data based on Orthogonal Rules: Preliminary Experiments: Evaluating Against Ground Truth Ratings

 \textbf{DPP rules v.s.
-Randomly selected rules (answer to \textbf{Q4}).} We compare DPP-selected rules with randomly selected rules of the same size $r$, evaluating both the rule correlation $\rho(\bmS)$ and MSE $\epsilon(\bmS)$ for their corresponding score submatrices $\bmS$.
-The results show that DPP consistently produces rules with lower correlation and MSE, regardless of the value $r$ (see Figures~\ref{fig:EvalA_IMDB_Pairwise_dpp_vs_random_RC} and \ref{fig:EvalA_IMDB_Pairwise_dpp_vs_random_MSE}).
-Another key observation is that the MSE for DPP rules increases when $r$ is either too small or too large, with the optimal $r$ falling somewhere in the middle.
-This matches our intuition: when $r$ is too small, there are too few rules to achieve sufficient rating diversity, and when $r$ is too large, rule redundancy can negatively affect the rating outcomes.
-In fact, this motivates our selection of $r=10$ in this paper.
+Randomly selected rules (answer to \textbf{Q4}).} We compare DPP-selected rule subsets to randomly sampled ones of the same size, evaluating both the rule correlation $\rho(\bmS)$ and MSE $\epsilon(\bmS)$ for their corresponding score submatrices $\bmS$.
+As shown in Figures~\ref{fig:EvalA_IMDB_Single_dpp_vs_random_RC} and \ref{fig:EvalA_IMDB_Single_dpp_vs_random_MSE}, DPP consistently selects rules with lower correlation and MSE, regardless of the value $r$.
+Notably, MSE increases when $r$ is too small or too large, which matches our intuition: when $r$ is too small, there are too few rules to cover all important data quality aspects for rating, and when $r$ is too large, rule redundancy can negatively affect the rating outcomes.
+Therefore, we use $r=10$ in subsequent experiments.